codedbydumi/hyperlocal-community-platform/README.md

 - 🧑‍🏫 Private Tutoring
 - 🐕 Dog Walking

-In addition to renting, users can chat in real-time, report issues, manage groups, and share neighborhood updates — all in one place.
+In addition to rentals, users can chat in real-time, report issues, manage groups, and share neighborhood updates — all in one place.

 ---